GauravDahal18/meeting-minute-management-system/README.md

 -  Update committee, member, and meeting details after creation
 -  Create meeting invitees through new or existing member profiles
 -  Same member profile can be used in multiple committees

+> **NOTE:** The frontend supports both dark mode and light mode for enhanced user experience

 ## Technology Stack